pypeit/PypeIt/paper/paper.md

 It is our plan to expand ``PypeIt`` to include the majority of spectrographs on the largest ground-based optical and near-infrared telescopes, ideally with help from the broader community.
+We are currently working towards implementing the following additional
+spectrographs:
+Keck/DEIMOS (all gratings)
+Keck/KCWI,
+Keck/MOSFIRE (all gratings),
+Keck/NIRSPEC (new detector + high resolution),
+Magellan/IMACS,
+MMT/BinoSpec.
+We are also open to receiving requests to support additional spectroscopic instrumentation.
 Join us [on GitHub](https://github.com/pypeit/PypeIt).
 By using this software, we politely request that you abide by our [code of conduct](https://pypeit.readthedocs.io/en/latest/codeconduct.html).